It is one of the most important hormones to target for natural weight loss and energy balance.

 Adequate stress management

-In addition to making dietary changes and getting enough exercise, it is important to direct attention to the level of stress that the person is dealing with.
+In addition to making dietary changes and getting enough exercise, it is essential to direct attention to the stress level that the person is dealing with.

 Behavioral interventions offer a practical method of reducing or stabilizing ghrelin levels after initial weight loss to improve weight loss maintenance.

-This means that the cycle of stress must be stopped in order to first achieve weight loss goals and then effectively maintain a healthy weight over time.
+This means that the cycle of stress must be stopped first to achieve weight loss goals and then effectively maintain a healthy weight over time.

 Chronic stress is likely to increase your appetite, especially for comfort foods, and contribute to other unhealthy habits such as: